anvaka/ngraph.path/README.md

 With many options available, it may be confusing whether to pick Dijkstra or A*.

 I would pick Dijkstra if there is no way to guess a distance between two arbitrary nodes in a graph.

-If, on the other hand, we can guess distance between two nodes - pick A*.
+If we can guess distance between two nodes - pick A*.

 # license